redhat-performance/script-mate/docs/opl_shovel.md

 * $1 - Status data file name (JSON file).
 * $2 - Key name from the JSON file we will use to check if this file is already ther in the Horreum.
 * $3 - Horreum label name that corresponds with previous parameter on a Horreum side.
+* $4 - Team owning the test in Horreum (optional, "rhtap-perf-test-team" by default).
+* $5 - Result access setting in Horreum (optional, "PUBLIC" by default).

 Returns exit code 0 and prints job IDs, one a line.